Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 Our route travels west along the beach for 300m before exiting below the first rocky outcrop beside a characterful basalt built cottage complete with hedge sheltered garden.
 Join the promenade, turn right and then right again where the Promenade joins Main Street and proceed past the very pink set of apartments perched on the low cliff top on your right.
 Their rather unusual round fronted car park conceals an interesting history.
 In the 1970s this was a modern outdoor public swimming pool with coffee shop and library – a revival Lido before its time!
 Sadly it closed (I think the early 1990s) but is still fondly remembered by many local people.

-So around the corner and up the hill, crossing the railway line as it enters the first of the two downhill tunnels.
-There is a viewpoint here at the car park, and rightly so with the great long strand of Portstewart stretching away from the mouth of the River Bann, which cuts back inland to run almost parallel to the coast, creating almost a sand dune island.
+So around the corner and up the hill, crossing the railway line as it enters the first of the two Downhill tunnels.
+There is a viewpoint here at the car park, and rightly so with the great long strand of Portstewart stretching away from the mouth of the River Bann, which cuts back inland to run almost parallel to the coast, creating a sand dune island.
 The original Ulster Way walking guide documents this route, commenting that the author hopes the ferry across the river Bann will be restored soon and suggests that walkers should enquire about this from the offices of Coleraine Distinct Council.
-In 2018 we are still waiting!
+In 2022 we are still waiting!

 Continue around the corner past the 12 Apostles, a pristine row of former workers’ cottages built for the staff of Downhill Demesne.
 Here you get your first glimpse of the theatrical imagination of Bishop Hervey.

-Head west toward the Temple until the cliff curves away from the sea again and you get you first view down into the Black Glen bisecting the headland and forcing the railway back into the open.
+Head west toward the Mussenden Temple until the cliff curves away from the sea again and you get you first view down into the Black Glen bisecting the headland and forcing the railway back into the open.

 After you round the corner, your second great strand view comes into sight, stretching 7 miles to Magilligan Point with the hills of Inishowen rising behind.
 The Temple looks like it has stood here for hundreds of years and will stand for hundreds more.
 However, not long ago the National Trust had to employ a large team of abseiling structural engineers to do extensive cliff stabilisation to ensure the Temple will still be there for future generations!